ethereum-optimism/community-hub/src/docs/protocol/protocol.md

 The following concrete contracts are predeployed:

-- **OVM_DeployerWhitelist:** he Deployer Whitelist is a temporary predeploy used to provide additional safety during the initial phases of our mainnet roll out.
-It is owned by the Optimism team, and defines accounts which are allowed to deploy contracts on Layer2.
+- **OVM_DeployerWhitelist:** The Deployer Whitelist is a temporary predeploy used to provide additional safety during the initial phases of our mainnet roll out.
+It is owned by the Optimism team, and defines accounts which are allowed to deploy contracts on Layer 2.
 The Execution Manager will only allow an ovmCREATE or ovmCREATE2 operation to proceed if the deployer's address whitelisted.

 - **OVM_ETH:** The ETH predeploy provides an ERC20 interface for ETH deposited to Layer 2.
 Note that  unlike on Layer 1, Layer 2 accounts do not have a balance field.

--
-- **OVM_L1MessageSender:** The L1MessageSender is a predeploy contract running on L2.
+- **OVM_L1MessageSender:** The L1MessageSender is a predeployed contract running on L2.
 During the execution of cross  domain transaction from L1 to L2, it returns the address of the L1 account (either an EOA or contract) which sent the message to L2 via the Canonical Transaction Chain's `enqueue()`  function.
 This contract exclusively serves as a getter for the ovmL1TXORIGIN operation.
 This is necessary  because there is no corresponding operation in the EVM which the the optimistic solidity compiler  can be replaced with a call to the ExecutionManager's ovmL1TXORIGIN() function.

 - **OVM_L2ToL1MessagePasser:** The L2 to L1 Message Passer is a utility contract which facilitate an L1 proof of the  of a message on L2.
 The L1 Cross Domain Messenger performs this proof in its _verifyStorageProof function, which verifies the existence of the transaction hash in this  contract's `sentMessages` mapping.